The Rezillos

 Frequently Asked Questions

-Some of The Rezillos's most popular songs include Top of the Pops, Somebody's Gonna Get Their Head Kicked in Tonight, Flying Saucer Attack.
-These tracks have impressed fans and helped cement their place in the music industry.
+The Rezillos's most streamed songs include Top of the Pops, Somebody's Gonna Get Their Head Kicked in Tonight, Flying Saucer Attack.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.